litentry/heima/tee-worker/omni-executor/aa-contracts/aa-demo-app/README.md

    - Your wallet automatically becomes the initial root signer
    - **Optional**: Toggle "Use Paymaster" to have gas fees sponsored

-4. **Authorize TEE Worker** (Optional): Authorize the TEE worker to execute transactions
+4. **Authorize TEE Worker**: Authorize the TEE worker to execute transactions
    - Click "Authorize TEE Worker" to authenticate with the TEE service
    - The worker will be added as an authorized signer
    - Enables secure delegated transaction execution
    - The worker address will be tagged in the signers list

-5. **Transfer ERC20 Tokens** (Optional): Transfer USDC or USDT to your Omni Account
+5. **Send Token Transfer**: Transfer USDC or USDT through the TEE worker
-   - Test tokens are minted directly from the interface
-   - Use "Transfer to Omni" to move tokens from wallet to Omni Account
+   - Select the token you want to transfer (USDC or USDT)
+   - Enter recipient address and amount
+   - The transfer is executed through a UserOperation signed by the TEE worker
-   - Monitor all token balances in real-time
+   - Monitor transaction status in real-time

 6. **Manage Signers**: After deployment, manage authorized signers
    - View all current authorized signers